Is Beer Paleo?

 Mocktails

-The best thing you can do is nix the alcohol altogether and mix up a hydrating Paleo-friendly beverage.
-Plus, you can make it as simple as twisting a slice of lime into a glass of sparkling water.
+The best thing you can do is nix the alcohol altogether and mix up a hydrating, Paleo-friendly mocktail.
+You can make one with complex flavors like rosemary and grapefruit, or keep it as simple as twisting a lime slice into a glass of sparkling water.
 No shakers or bar equipment necessary!

 The Bottom Line